coodoo-workhorse/workhorse/README.md

     }
 }
 ```
 In this example the argument uniqueInQueue is set to `true`.
-That means two Executions with the same parameter can't be created.
+That means two executions with the same parameters can't be created.

 ### Throughput control
-The throughput of Executions of a type of job can be limited.
+The throughput of executions of a job can be limited.

 #### How to use
-You can configure this feature at the creation of your Worker.
-Through the annotation `@InitialJobConfig` you can configure the Throughput with the field `maxPerMinute`.
+You can configure this feature at the definition of your Worker.
+Through the annotation `@InitialJobConfig` you can configure the `Throughput` with the field `maxPerMinute`.
 You can choose how many executions of a given job you allow per minutes.
 #### Example